zdravkov/kendo-docs/api/framework/widget.md

 ### bind

 Attaches a handler to an event.
-More info can be found in the [bind](/api/framework/observable#bind) section of the kendo.Observable API reference.
+Examples and more info can be found in the [bind](/api/framework/observable#bind) section of the `kendo.Observable` API reference.

 ### destroy